 Hearing weird noises when your air conditioner is working?
-There's a strong probability there’s something wrong with your system.
-If you don’t fix it, it could lead to extensive—and expensive—troubles later.
-We're going to help you find out what’s going on with your air conditioner and what you can do to correct it.
+There's a strong probability there’s something wrong with your unit.
+If you don’t fix it, it could lead to extensive—and expensive—troubles down the road.
+We're going to help you figure out what’s going on with your air conditioner and what you can do to correct it.

 8 Common Air Conditioning Noises

 - Gurgling - Gurgling normally indicates an issue with your refrigerant line.
-If you can't pinpoint where the noise is originating from, that's alright.
+If you can't pinpoint where the noise is coming from, that's alright.
 A technician can help find out where this noise is occurring.
-You can learn more information on our gurgling noises guide.
+You can find more information on our gurgling noises guide.

-- Crackling - Crackling could be due to debris in the unit or aging ductwork.
-Debris in the outdoor unit will create a noise outside your house.
+- Crackling - Crackling could come from debris in the unit or aging ductwork.
+Debris in the outdoor unit will cause a noise outside your house.
 Mature ductwork can produce noise inside your house.
 Browse our crackling noise guide for more information.

-- Hissing - Hissing can be caused by a damanged refrigerant line, an internal valve leak or the compressor.
+- Hissing - Hissing can come from a damanged refrigerant line, an internal valve leak or the compressor.
 Look through our hissing noise guide for more info.

 - Buzzing - Buzzing is no doubt an electrical issue.
-Read our buzzing noise guide for more information.
+Read our buzzing noise guide for additional information.

 - Clicking - Clicking can mean you have a loose part or that the fan is misaligned.
 You can see more information in our clicking noise guide.

 - Pulsating - Pulsating can be due to a loose part.
 Check out our pulsating noise guide for more information.